-If you have been diagnosed with spinal stenosis – or if you suspect that you have spinal stenosis or another spinal condition – check with your doctor before attempting to engage in any exercises.
-Embarking on an exercise program before consulting a doctor can possibly make your symptoms worse.
+If you have been diagnosed with spinal stenosis – or if you suspect that you have spinal stenosis or another degenerative spinal condition – check with your physician before attempting to engage in any exercises.
+Embarking on an exercise program before consulting a physician can possibly make your symptoms worse.
 On the other hand, avoiding exercise altogether can aggravate spinal stenosis symptoms as well, so it’s important to be under the care of a physician and physical therapist who can guide you through an appropriate exercise program.

-- Low-impact aerobic exercises, including walking, swimming, bicycling, or water aerobics
+- Low-impact aerobic exercises, including walking, swimming, bicycling or water aerobics.